drtbz/k8s-hackathon/1_fundamentals/2_kubernetes_fundamentals/01_kubectl_and_tooling.md

 ---

-## Exercise 3 - Retrieve CPU and Memory metrics from your nodes
+## Bonus: (skip it for now if you're a bit behind on the schedule) Exercise 3 - Retrieve CPU and Memory metrics from your nodes

 1. See cpu and memory usage of all nodes